Student Handbook Sub Banner

 Once awarded, you will be instructed through Wings Express to approve your award notice, and how to apply for awarded loans.

 Scholarships are a form of gift aid that does not require repayment.
-They may be based entirely on academic excellence or on financial need and academic excellence.
+They may be based entirely on academic excellence or on financial need and academic excellence or on talent.

-First-year students admitted prior to April 15, 2014 are considered for an academic performance scholarship based on their ACT/SAT scores and cumulative High School GPA.
+First-year students admitted prior to June 30, 2015 are considered for an academic performance scholarship based on their ACT/SAT scores and cumulative High School GPA (awarded on an “as funds are available” basis).
 Students may only receive one academic performance scholarship.
-To receive detailed information regarding First-Year Scholarships visit, https://www.wright.edu/raider-connect/loans-scholarships-and-grants/first-year-scholarships.
+To receive detailed information regarding First-Year Scholarships visit, http://www.wright.edu/raider-connect/financial-aid/first-year-scholarships.

-A separate scholarship search database is available on the financial aid web page at http://www.wright.edu/raider-connect/loans-scholarships-and-grants.
-Click on “Scholarships” and “Other Scholarship Opportunities.”
+A separate scholarship search database is available on the financial aid web page at https://www.wright.edu/raider-connect/financial-aid/external-scholarship-opportunities.

 Raider Connect provides one-stop enrollment service to students.
 Students can contact Raider Connect regarding financial aid related questions.
 To contact Raider Connect, call (937) 775-4000 or e-mail email@example.com.